Amsterdam Pipe Museum: Building

 The Amsterdam Pipe Museum is located in a historic building in the centre of Amsterdam.
 It is a typical Amsterdam canal house at Prinsengracht built around 1680.
 It was renovated around 1800: the windows were enlarged and the gable top was changed into a cornice, leaving the dark stone steps and the fan-light above the front door authentic.
 The interior still witness the history of three centuries, with its carefully restored stucco corridor with marble paneling, authentic beam ceilings with carved decorations, the use of original colors etc.

 The basement entrance leads to the museum shop Smokiana pipeshop.
 The various floors of the building hold the library and documentation centre.

 Research and publications

-The Amsterdam Pipe Museum holds a great deal of expertise on this specialized field of pipes and the culture of smoking.
 Historical research is an ongoing activity.
-All this knowledge is spread through publications in international magazines, issued as books or ready available on the website.
+Museum knowledge is spread through publications in international magazines, issued as books or available on its website.
 The museum has issued books on the archeology of the clay tobacco pipes and its marks.
-More recently the 19th-century development of the clay pipe industry in Europe was published in a lavishly illustrated book: Century of Change: The European Clay Pipe, Its Final Flourish and Ultimate Fall.
+More recently, the 19th-century development of the clay pipe industry in Europe was published in an illustrated book: Century of Change: The European Clay Pipe, Its Final Flourish and Ultimate Fall.
 This includes the French fashion of the portrait pipes and its influence on other production centers.

-The curator of the museum also studied the history of the opium smoking, resulting in a book on opium and opium pipes with a full international bibliography on the subject.
+The curator of the museum also studied the history of opium smoking, resulting in a book on opium and opium pipes with an international bibliography on the subject.
 Many publications can be found searching the name of the curator: Don Duco.